chaunceygardiner/weewx-loopdata/docs/sample-skin.md

   LIVE/OFFLINE/NO DATA/BAD DATA indicator, the expiration timer, and the canvas gauge and windrose rendering.

+The palette lives in two places that must be kept in step: the `:root` custom properties in `index.html.tmpl` for the html, and the `C` and `RAMP` literals in `realtime_updater.inc` for the canvases, which cannot read css variables.
+Retune it freely — the windrose and the dials share a face radius, so they read as one size whatever you do to the colors.

 [Building a live page](build-a-live-page.html) walks through the same pattern for your own skin.